 Analysis & Results

-Similarly, the ExOfficio Give-N-Go 2.0 Bikini Brief excels in moisture management because of the synthetic blend of nylon and spandex.
+Similarly, the ExOfficio Give-N-Go 2.0 Bikini Brief excelled at moisture management thanks to its nylon-spandex blend.
 After a full soak, it dried within an hour.
-While it did not dry as fast as the Icebreaker Hipkini, it is more affordable and performs similarly.
+While it did not dry as fast as the Icebreaker Hipkini and Smartwool Bikini Boxed, it is more affordable and performs similarly.

 Breathability and proper airflow reduce sweat buildup, minimize the risk of chafing, and help regulate body temperature.
 The Smartwool Everyday Bikini Boxed and Icebreaker Siren Hipkini earn high marks in this category due to the inherent breathability of Merino wool.
 Both products allow for excellent airflow, even during extended wear.
-The natural temperature-regulating properties of Merino wool also contribute to keeping wearers comfortable.
+The natural temperature-regulating properties of Merino wool also help keep wearers comfortable.

 Ill-fitting or uncomfortable underwear designs can lead to chafing, irritation, and distraction on the trail.

-The BRANWYN Essential Hipster is by far the most consistently comfortable because of its seamless construction and soft, stretchy fabric.
+The BRANWYN Essential Hipster is by far the most consistently comfortable, thanks to its seamless construction and soft, stretchy fabric.
 The absence of seams makes them unnoticeable during long hikes, and the snug fit keeps the underwear in place without rolling, bunching, or riding up.
 The design also works for a range of body types.

-The Paradis Sport Natural Fiber Bikini also shines in this category with a close fit, excellent stability, and staying in place.
+The Paradis Sport Natural Fiber Bikini also shines in this category, with a close fit, excellent stability, and a tendency to stay in place.
 Its soft fabric is comfortable against the skin and may have the softest feel of all the underwear we tested.
 However, its tighter fit may require some users to size up for optimal comfort, particularly those with curvier body types.

 No one wants to invest in underwear that gets holes after just a few weeks of wear.
 Even worse is having a limited number of underwear with you on a long-distance trek and having them fall apart.

-The ExOfficio Give-N-Go 2.0 Bikini Brief is extremely durable, and many hikers have relied on these for thru-hikes.
+The ExOfficio Give-N-Go 2.0 Bikini Brief is extremely durable thanks to the synthetic nylon fabric.
+Many hikers have relied on these for thru-hikes.
 Its synthetic materials resist wear even after extensive testing and countless washes.
+With all this in mind, it is one of our top picks for durability.

-Even if you change underwear daily on the trail, you aren’t showering, sometimes not swimming, and can work up quite the odor.
-Odor resistance isn’t just about smell either, and as women, minimizing bacteria growth can prevent infections.
+Even if you change underwear daily on the trail, you aren’t showering, sometimes not swimming, and can end up with quite an odor.
+Odor resistance isn’t just about smell, either, and as women, minimizing bacteria growth can prevent infections.

 Natural fibers perform the best in this category.
 Merino wool’s natural properties gave the Smartwool Women’s Everyday Bikini Boxed, BRANWYN Essential Hipster, and Icebreaker Women’s Merino 150 Siren Hipkini a significant advantage.
 They consistently managed odor throughout long days of hiking and maintained freshness even after multiple wears without washing.
 However, Huha Bikini’s zinc-infused lining provided decent antibacterial protection, but odor resistance diminished after extended use.